vibrantlife/algorithm-interview-prep/README.md

 #What's this Repo About?

 A group of women decided to get together and support each other on the job hunt by studying algorithms and data structures together.
 Want to join us?
+Add your solution by following the directions below.

 #To add a solution for a question:
 - fork the repo